Frequently Asked Questions

 You will be provided with proposed annual budgets, including the general services charge and maintenance reserve fund contribution amounts payable.

 Yes, of course!
-We encourage friends and family to visit and stay for a short time period.
+We encourage friends and family to visit and stay for a short period of time.
 In the interest of safety and security of our residents, and to help visitors get more from their stay, all visitors and residents must comply with our visitor policy.

 Yes, of course!
 This is your home so your pet companions are welcome to come too.
 However, you will need to get approval first from village management.
 Our policy is that small pets are preferred.

-All homes at Reflections on the Bay are designed to enable residents to age-in-place.
-The homes can accommodate an emergency call system (at your cost) and provide a digital concierge system.
+All homes at Reflections on the Bay are designed to enable residents to age-in-place, with wide corridors and wheelchair accessibility to main areas.
+The homes can accommodate an emergency call system (at your cost) and also provide an intercom system for added security and ease.

 Our homes are contemporary, sophisticated and inviting, with modern fixtures and fittings throughout.
 While most of our residents enjoy our homes as they come, there is the option to make alterations to your new home.
 Any alteration is subject to our approval and will be at your cost to install and maintain.
 Please note, reinstate conditions apply to modifications.

-The community centre is powered with solar electricity which is a cost offset/reduction to the general services charges paid by you, the resident.
-Solar energy for individual homes will be considered on a case by case basis however residents must remove the solar and cover the costs when they leave the village.
+Solar energy for individual homes will be considered on a case by case basis however residents must remove the solar panels and cover the costs when they leave the village.

-The village will be built over six stages with 15 homes being built in the first stage.
-Residents in Stage 1 will have access to approximately half of the community facilities including the swimming pool, café, library, communal lounge, half of the wellness centre, bowling green and putt-putt green.
+The village will be built over six stages and residents in the first few stages will have access to approximately two-thirds of the community facilities including the swimming pool, café, library, communal lounge, half of the wellness centre, bowling green and putt-putt green.
+It is planned for the remaining one third of the community centre to be completed during Stage 3.

 Your Village Manager is a friendly face who will help make your time enjoyable, stress-free and will oversee the daily running of the village.
 As the village is being built in stages, the Village Manager will work part-time to start, moving to full-time by Stage 3.